EvertonCa/SeleniumSemanticScraper/README.md

 #Searching

-To perform your first search, click on the Button ￿"New Search￿"
+To perform your first search, click on the Button ￿"New Search"

 ![Print](SupportImages/Initial_Page.png)

 Enter your search phrase in the field (1).
-Select how many pages you would like to gather in the field (2) and press ￿"Next￿" (3).
+Select how many pages you would like to gather in the field (2) and press "Next" (3).

 ![Print](SupportImages/Search_Page.png)

-Start your search by pressing the button ￿"Start Search!￿".
+Start your search by pressing the button "Start Search!".

 Your search will be made in the **[Semantic Scholar Website](https://www.semanticscholar.org)**.
 Each page selected will actually search for 3 pages.
 The first parameter will be the default search.
-The second parameter will be with the option ￿"Newer Articles￿" selected in the Semantic Scholar website.
-The last parameter will be with the ￿"Lit Review￿" option selected.
+The second parameter will be with the option "Newer Articles" selected in the Semantic Scholar website.
+The last parameter will be with the "Lit Review" option selected.
 Any duplicated article in the search will be considered only as one.

 ![Print](SupportImages/Progress_Page.png)